CleverCloud/Elastic-APM-example-configuration-files/NodeJS/README.md

 ## Step 2: Add the Elastic APM agent as a dependency

-You'll only need to add the Elastic agent as an npm dependency:
+You'll only need to add the Elastic agent as an npm dependency: `npm install elastic-apm-node`.

+After building your app, your configuration file should be updated with something like this:

 _package.json_